The Apple Watch SE Is (Probably) All the Smartwatch You Need

 Yesterday’s Wordle answer

-The answer to yesterday’s Wordle was OUTER.
+The answer to yesterday’s Wordle was TITAN.

 A primer on Wordle basics